LauYeeYu/homepage/content/blog/farewell-2024/index.md

 rescue me and help me to re-wear the ski.
 Here, I extend my gratitude to them.

 ![The scene from Summit at Snoqualmie](ski.webp)

+### Dark Clouds

+Besides the good things during my internship at UW, there were also some dark clouds.
+It is not a secret that there are cases of sexual harassment.
+I was shocked when I heard that there existed such cases in the lab.
+Our lab activities, including the lab lunch, were ceased.
+The number of people presented in the lab reduced significantly, which makes it difficult to learn more about others' work through daily chats.
+Several learning lunches regarding the problem was organised.
+From these lunches, I improved my understanding of treating people with respect and learned about the culture difference.
+Despite the efforts done by everyone in the lab, the final report of this incident was not released until the end of the year.
+I hope this problem can be properly resolved and provide a safe place for everyone in the lab.

+Apart from that, I also realised that there are also a lot of problem in academia.
+Bullying and discrimination are not rare.
+Unfair treatment, usually based on uneven relationship with conflict of interest, is also common yet hard to be addressed.
+These problems are partly because the punishment is too severe, and do not have range of punishments according to the severity of the problem.
+I hope the academia can be a better place for everyone.

 ## Conclusion